De Bruijn Sequences: From Games to Shift-Rules to a Proof of the Fredricksen-Kessler-Maiorana Theorem: Introduction

-A De Bruijn sequence of order $n$ on the alphabet $[k]=\{0,\dots,k-1\}$ is a cyclic sequence of length $k^n$ such that every possible string of length $n$ (member of $[k]^n$) appears exactly once as a substring~\cite{bruijn1946combinatorial}.
+A De Bruijn sequence of order $n$ on the alphabet $[k]=\{0,\dots,k-1\}$ is a cyclic sequence of length $k^n$ such that every possible word of length $n$ over this alphabet appears exactly once as a subword~\cite{bruijn1946combinatorial}.
+In this work we focus on two of the most famous De Bruijn sequences called the prefer-max and the prefer-min sequences~\cite{martin1934problem, fredricksen1977lexicographic} obtained by starting with $0^n$, for the prefer-max, or $(k-1)^n$, for the prefer-min, and adding to each prefix the maximal/minimal value in $[k]$ such that the suffix of length $n$ does not appear as a subword of the prefix.

+A shift-rule of a De Bruijn sequence is a mapping $\shift \colon [k]^n \to [k]^n$ such that, for each word $w = \sigma_1 \dots \sigma_n$, $\shift(w)$ is the word $\sigma_2 \dots \sigma_n \tau$ where $\tau$ is the symbol that follows $w$ in the sequence (for the last word $\tau$ is the first symbol in the sequence).
+Amram et al.~\cite{amram2017efficient, DBLP:journals/dm/AmramR20} proposed an efficiently computable\footnote{In this paper the term ``efficiently computable" always means $O(n)$ time and space} shift-rule for the sequence defined by the concatenation of an ordered list of words called Lyndon words.
+They then conclude that their shift-rule generates the prefer-min sequence, using the well known FKM theorem by Fredricksen, Kessler, and Miorana~\cite{fredricksen1972generation, fredricksen1977lexicographic} which says that this concatenation is in fact the prefer-min sequence.

+When $k=2$, the prefer-max sequence is called prefer-one, for obvious reasons.
+Weiss~\cite{weiss2007combinatorial} proposed a combinatorial game such that a play of two optimal players yields the prefer-one sequence.
+He also developed efficiently computable optimal strategies for both players in this game and used these to propose an efficiently computable shift rule for the prefer-one sequence.

+The first result in this paper is a generalization of Weiss's result to larger alphabets.
+Specifically, we present a two-player combinatorial game over arbitrary alphabet ($k \geq 2$) such that if both players play optimally the play of the game gives the prefer-max sequence.
+Independently, DiMuro~\cite{dimuro2018warden} published a text that describes the same game in a slightly different way, named ``The Warden Game''.
+Note that DiMuro did not present an efficiently computable strategies for the game, thus, his work does not directly give an efficient algorithm for generating the sequence.

+Our second result is efficiently computable optimal strategies for both players in the new game.
+These strategies are a generalization of the strategies proposed by Weiss.

+The third result in this paper is the development of efficiently computable optimal strategies which can be used to construct an efficiently computable shift-rules for the prefer-max and prefer-min sequences in both forward and backward directions.
+Note that reversing the direction is not an issue in the binary case, since one can simply try both options, but it is an issue in the general case since trying all options adds a factor of $k$ to the complexity.

+Finally, we show that our shift-rule is equivalent to the one presented by Amram et al.~\cite{amram2017efficient} and use this fact to prove the FKM theorem.
+This is straight-forward since our shift-rule generates the prefer-min sequence directly while Amram's shift-rule generates the sequence produced by the concatenation of the Lyndon words.